TRIAEIOU/search-to-notes/README.md

 ## 2. Specify search query template and run the query

-The template will be applied to each term using the following substitution:
+The template will be applied to each term using the following substitutions and configurations:

-- %0 - will be replaced with the complete term
+- `%0` - will be replaced with the complete term
-- %1 - will be replaced by the first part of the term (everything up to the first tab character, i.e. if there are no tab characters it will be the same as %0)
+- `%1` - will be replaced by the first part of the term (everything up to the first tab character, i.e. if there are no tab characters it will be the same as `%0`)
-- %2 - will be replaced by the second part of the term (everything between the first and second tab character), etc.
+- `%2` - will be replaced by the second part of the term (everything between the first and second tab character), etc.
-- Any %\<digit> that doesn't have a corresponding part in the term (i.e. %3 in the template when a term only has one tab character) is deleted.
+- Any `%\<digit>` that doesn't have a corresponding part in the term (i.e. `%3` in the template when a term only has one tab character) is deleted.

-The search syntax is as follows:

-- cats dogs => cats or dogs in results
-- "cats and dogs" => Exact term "cats and dogs" in results
-- cats -dogs => Fewer dogs in results
-- cats +dogs => More dogs in results
-- site:wikipedia.org => Only results from wikipedia.org
-- intitle:anki => Only results with page title including "anki"
-- maxn:10 => Only first 10 results (all if omitted)
+-  `maxn:<digits>` - limits the number of images to be downloaded (all found if omitted).

+The search syntax is dependent on the search engine used, `Search to notes` currently ships with the following eninges (which search engine is used is set in addon configuration, `Google` or `DuckDuckGo (API)`):

+- `Google`: Google images search using web page parsing. ([instructions](https://ahrefs.com/blog/google-advanced-search-operators/) and [instructions](https://developers.google.com/search/docs/monitor-debug/search-operators/image-search))
+- `DuckDuckGo (API)`: DuckDuckGo images search using the DDG API. [(instructions)](https://duckduckgo.com/duckduckgo-help-pages/results/syntax/)

+The addon will try to use `curl` to download images as is more robust than Python `requests`, if the addon doesn't find `curl` installed on the system it will fall back to using `requests`. `curl` should come installed from Windows 10 and onwards, on macOS and some linux dists - ensure it is installed (or install it) on your platform to benefit.

 ### Remarks